Hearing Loss Association of America

 HLAA was founded in 1979 as Self Help for Hard of Hearing People, Inc. by former CIA agent Howard E. “Rocky” Stone.
 Rocky had a vision of an organization run by people with hearing loss and benefiting people with hearing loss.
 He suffered a bilateral hearing loss at age 19 and wore a cochlear implant at the time of his death in 2007.

 Please join HLAA.
-It’s easy, inexpensive and rewarding.
+It’s easy, affordable, and rewarding.
+Memberships start at just $45.

 What Are The Benefits Of Joining HLAA?